TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Definitions and Preliminaries

 Now the oracle reads $p$, $p'$, and $t$ from the RAM's registers (it ignores the true registers), converts $p'$ in absolute coordinates (knowing $p$ and the orientation of the local coordinate system of the robot) and replies with a new position $p''$, a timestamp $t'>t$, and observation data representing a snapshot taken from $p''$ at time $t'$.
 To comply with the mobile robot model, $p''$ must be on the segment $pp'$, such that either $p''=p'$ or $\overline{pp''}\geq\delta$.
 The execution then proceeds in the same fashion, indefinitely.

 Note that in this setting the oracle represents the scheduler.
 The presence of a timestamp in the query allows the oracle to model dynamic environments in which several independent robots may be moving concurrently (without a timestamp, two observations from the same point of view would always be identical).
+Also note that in this formulation there are no actual robots moving through an environment in time, but only RAMs which query an oracle, which in turn provides a ``virtual'' environment and timeline by writing information in their memory.

 \paragraph*{Snapshots and limited visibility} In the mobile robot model we consider in this paper, an observation is simply an instantaneous \emph{snapshot} of the environment taken from the robot's position.
 In turn, each entity and object that the robot can see is modeled as a dimensionless point in $\mathbb R^m$.
 A mobile robot has a positive \emph{visibility radius} $V$: it can see a point in $\mathbb R^m$ if and only if it is located at distance at most $V$ from its current position.
 If $V=\infty$, the robot is said to have \emph{unlimited visibility}.